Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Caffé Verona

 Caffé Verona is a popular choice for coffee lovers who prefer a dark roast.
-The full-bodied blend has multiple origins in Latin America and Asia-Pacific.
+The full-bodied blend has multiple origins in Latin America and the Asia-Pacific.

 With Caffé Verona, you get a delicious flavor of caramel and dark cocoa.